VOLUNTEER REGISTRATION IS OPEN!

 What do we expect from you?

-- That you are sober when working.
+- That you stay sober while at work.

 What can you expect from us?

-- Training and clear work tasks.
+- Training and clear work instructions.

 - Borealis T-shirt and merch.

-- Work certificate.
+- Work certificate (on request).